-There's a special place in my heart for beatnicks.
-Whether its Maynard G Krebbs or teen sexploitation films like Beat Girl to B horror flicks like Bucket of Blood, I find the beatnick fascinating.
+There's a special place in my heart for beatniks.
+Whether its Maynard G Krebbs or teen sexploitation films like Beat Girl to B horror flicks like Bucket of Blood, I find the beatnik fascinating.

-For those of us not old enough to have lived through the late 50s and 60s, I am certain that the stereotypical beatnick in media is not exactly reality.
-But that doesn't mean I enjoy it any less, and the slang of the 50s and 60s beatnick is fun to work into everyday language.
+For those of us not old enough to have lived through the late 50s and 60s, I am certain that the stereotypical beatnik in media is not exactly reality.
+But that doesn't mean I enjoy it any less, and the slang of the 50s and 60s beatnik is fun to work into everyday language.

 So if you want to follow along, check out the cliffnotes here, put on a side of Brubeck and check this out: